Fast Five: Plot

-To centralize the cash, Dom's team attacks one of the locations and burns the money in front of Reyes' staff.
+To centralize the cash, Dom's team attacks one of the locations and burns the money in front of Reyes's staff.
 Afraid of further attacks, Reyes consolidates the remaining money in an evidence vault inside a police station.
-Dom's team does surveillance, buys equipment, and acquires Reyes' handprint.
+Dom's team does surveillance, buys equipment, and acquires Reyes's handprint.
 After their fastest cars prove to be too slow for security cameras, they steal four 2010 Dodge Charger police cars to blend in.
-Vince rejoins Dom's team after saving Mia from Reyes' men.
-Hobbs' team eventually finds and arrests Dom, Mia, Brian, and Vince.
-While transporting them for extradition to the United States in a Gurkha LAPV, the convoy is attacked by Reyes' men.
-Dom, Brian, Mia, and Vince help Hobbs and Elena escape the ambush, but the rest of Hobbs' men and Vince are killed.
-Wanting to avenge their murdered team, Hobbs and Elena agree to help with the heist.
-The gang breaks into the police station with the LAPV and uses two of the Chargers to tear the vault holding Reyes' money from the building, dragging it through the city.
-Han and Roman arrive to disrupt police vehicles on their trail.
+Vince rejoins Dom's team after saving Mia from Reyes's men.
+Hobbs's team eventually finds and arrests Dom, Mia, Brian, and Vince.
+While transporting them for extradition to the United States in a Gurkha LAPV, the convoy is attacked by Reyes's men.
+Dom, Brian, Mia, and Vince help Hobbs and Elena escape the ambush, but the rest of Hobbs's men and Vince are killed.
+Enraged at their team's deaths, Hobbs and Elena agree to help with the heist.
+The gang breaks into the police station with the LAPV and uses two of the Chargers to tear the vault holding Reyes's money from the building, dragging it through the city.

-Advancing on the bridge after an extensive chase, Dom has Brian continue without him while he turns around, smashing the police and Reyes' vehicles with the vault.
-Reyes is badly injured by Dom's assault, and Brian returns and kills Zizi.
-Hobbs arrives and executes Reyes in retribution for his team.
-Though Hobbs refuses to let Dom and Brian go free, he gives them a 24-hour head start to escape on the condition they leave the vault as it is.
+Advancing on the bridge after an extensive police chase, Dom has Brian continue without him while he smashes the police and Reyes's vehicles with the vault.
+Brian returns and kills Zizi.
+Hobbs arrives and executes the injured Reyes in retribution for his team.
+Hobbs gives Dom and Brian a 24-hour head start to escape on the condition they leave the vault as it is.
 When Dom and Brian depart, however, Hobbs finds the vault empty, as Dom's crew switched it via a trash truck before they reached the bridge.
 After splitting the cash and giving Vince's family his cut, Dom's team go their separate ways.
+In Monaco, Leo and Santos are gambling away their share at a casino.
+Han and Gisele are on vacation traveling down the German Autobahn, Tej and Roman have each purchased their very own Koenigsegg CCXR Edition, and on a tropical beach, Brian challenges Dom to a final, no-stakes race to prove who is the better driver.
+During the end credits, Dom and Brian are seen racing each other in their new cars to the limit.

-On a tropical beach, Brian challenges Dom to a final, no-stakes race to prove who is the better driver.
-In Washington, D.C., Hobbs is given a file by Monica Fuentes concerning the hijack of a military convoy in Berlin, where he discovers a recent photo of Dom's former girlfriend Letty, who had been presumed dead.
+In a mid-credits scene in Washington, D.C., Hobbs is given a file by Monica Fuentes concerning the hijack of a military convoy in Berlin, where he discovers a recent photo of Dom's girlfriend, Letty, who had been presumed dead.